ripple-space/Concept-Bottleneck-LLMs/README.md

 python get_concept_labels.py
 ```

 This will generate the concept scores for the SST2 dataset using our predefined concept set, and store the scores under `mpnet_acs/SetFit_sst2/`.
-Set the argument `--dataset ag_news`, `--dataset yelp_polarity`, or `--dataset dbpedia_14` to switch the dataset.
+Set the argument `--dataset ag_news` to switch the dataset.

 **Updates:**